zenrosadira/abap-comment-system/README.md

 2. Each user can delete their own comment
 3. Comment author name is the user full name (if empty, the user id will be used)
 4. The avatar contains user name initials with a random background
+5. Main comments can have replies, and replies can be exploded or collapsed
-5. Get the number of unread comments by calling `comment_system->notify_to_read( )`, so you can e.g. trigger the comment by means of a button with dynamic text "Comment (3 to read)" or something like this
+6. Get the number of unread comments by calling `comment_system->notify_to_read( )`, so you can e.g. trigger the comment by means of a button with dynamic text "Comment (3 to read)" or something like this
-6. Don't you like pop-ups?
+7. Don't you like pop-ups?
 Create a custom container for comment section and a custom container for textarea, then display comments by calling
    ```abap
    comment_system->display_in_container(
      section_container   = `C_SECTION`